CEO Report

 Re-empower a Homeless Veteran

-Veterans started our team.
+Our team was started by veterans.
 The first two people we found and served were veterans.
 Our focus will always be on veterans.
 Each night, we go out for outreach; we help every person experiencing homelessness.
-When we find veterans among them, we work to get them off the streets for good.”
+When we find veterans among them, we work to get them off the streets for good.

 Our Director of Veteran Services is Tim Hickey.
 Tim says, “Our dedicated team has been working tirelessly to locate and assist homeless veterans, providing them with the resources and support they need to reintegrate into society.